COMMON QUESTIONS

-A living wage reflects what earners need to bring home based on the actual costs of living in a specific community.
+A living wage reflects what earners in a family need to bring home based on the actual costs of living in a specific community.
 Living wages are rooted in the belief that individuals and families should not just survive, but be able to live in dignity, and participate in their community.
 The living wage is defined as the hourly wage a worker needs to earn to cover their basic expenses and participate in the community.

 The minimum wage is the legislated minimum set by the provincial government.
 Thousands of families making the current minimum wage in Alberta are still living below the poverty line and are unable to lift themselves out of poverty.
 A living wage calls on governments, employers, and community members to ensure that workers can make ends meet in their communities and that parents can earn what they need to support their families.